Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 mapview::mapview(buildigs_landcover, zcol = "tree_cover")

 ```
-The above code produce the following result, where we can visualize how much tree cover is available within 300 m of each building.
+The above code produces the following result, where we can visualize how much tree cover is available within 300 m of each building.
 The values range between 0 to 1, where 0 equals no tree cover, 1 equals 100% tree cover.

 <img src="man/figures/2_landcover_buildings.png" alt="Image" width="1000" />